manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Linear Regression.md

 Rolling averages are a simple way to get rid of noise (e.g., randomness) out of the time series data.
 This comes at a price of a time lag in the rolling average reflecting significant trend changes.

+#### 21. Difference of AIC and BIC

+AIC and BIC are both penalized-likelihood criteria.
+Both are of the form “measure of fit + complexity penalty”:
+AIC = -2*ln(likelihood) + 2*p, and BIC = -2*ln(likelihood) + ln(N)*p,
+where p = number of estimated parameters, N = sample size.
+Both information criteria are sometimes used for choosing best predictor subsets in regression and often used for comparing nonnested models.
+When several groups are being compared, the best model is generally the one that minimizes both AIC and BIC.
+However, AIC is susceptible to overfitting the data, whereas BIC is susceptible to underfitting the data.
+The reason is that they penalize the free parameters differently, i.e., 2*p in AIC, ln(N)*p in BIC.

+AIC always has a chance of choosing too big a model, regardless of n.
+BIC has very little chance of choosing too big a model if n is sufficient, but it has a larger chance than AIC, for any given n, of choosing too small a model.

+#### 22. Standard Deviation vs Standard error

+The standard error (SE) of a statistic (usually an estimate of a parameter) is the standard deviation of its sampling distribution or an estimate of that standard deviation.